Hazel E. Johnson Research Center

 - Additional electronic devices may be used at the discretion of staff.

-- Photography and the use of personal scanners are not allowed.
+- The use of personal scanners are not allowed.

-- Latex-free or cotton gloves (provided) must be worn to view materials.
+- Latex-free or cotton gloves (provided) must be worn to view certain materials.

 - Bags and coats are not allowed at the research tables and can be stored nearby.